-1. Jeans are NOT acceptable attire.

-- 2. Hats, caps, bandanas, hoods or head scarves (except if considered part of medical, religious or cultural dress). - 3.
-Sweatpants/sweatshirts, pajamas, scrubs, spandex or exercise attire, unless authorized for lab.

-- 4. T-shirts, tank, mesh, halter or tube tops, spaghetti straps, showing of midriff or low cut tops. - 5.
+- 1. Jeans of any color are NOT acceptable attire. - 2.
+Hats, caps, bandanas, hoods, or head scarves (except if considered part of medical, religious or cultural dress). - 3.
+Sweatpants/sweatshirts, pajamas, scrubs, spandex, or exercise attire, unless authorized for lab. - 4.
+T-shirts, tank, mesh, halter or tube tops, spaghetti straps, showing of midriff or low-cut tops. - 5.
 Bare feet. - 6.
-Athletic or jean shorts. - 7.
-Shirts with inappropriate or vulgar lettering or messages.
+Shorts of any type including athletic or jean shorts. - 7.
+Shirts with inappropriate or vulgar lettering or messages. - 8.
+Athletic shoes, athletic sandals, flip flops - 9.
+Leggings must have a top/shirt/sweater that comes to mid-thigh.